Plug-up/daplug-c/README.md

-The Daplug API source files are in the "src" directory.
+Daplug API source files are in the "src" directory.

-The "test" directory contain a "main.c" file.
-So you can use it to understand how the C Daplug API works and what we can do with it.
+The "main.c" file in the "test" directory contains test functions for understanding how the C Daplug API works.

-Last update 09 06 2014

 ## How to compile ##